attilusleung/rubiks-solver/README.md

 # rubiks-solver
-A rubiks cube sovler written in python
+A rubiks cube solver written in python